Jessop Medical Practice

 - What should you do if your personal information changes?

-For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (EU) 2016/679) (the "GDPR"), and the Data Protection Act 2018 (currently in Bill format before Parliament) the practice responsible for your personal data is Jessop Medical Practice.
+For the purpose of applicable data protection legislation (including but not limited to the General Data Protection Regulation (Regulation (UK) 2016/679) (the “UKGDPR”), and the Data Protection Act 2018 the practice responsible for your personal data is Jessop Medical Practice.

 How we use your information and the law.

-Jessop Medical Practice will be what’s known as the ‘Controller’ of the personal data you provide to us.
+Jessop Medical Practice will be what’s known as the ‘Controller’ of your personal data.

 Why do we need your information?